MichaelG-B/Capstone_Project/README.md

 ### Future Analysis Recommendations

 Future analysis would consist of more extensive research in an effort to fill in the missing gaps on certain crash characteristics and increase the dataset size.
-Addtional research would also be conducted to add more non-categorical variables.
+Additional research would also be conducted to add more non-categorical variables.
 Example: Plane dimensions (size) versus plane type.

 ### Contributors